cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 information to derive these values while using the command.
 However, it only works if the number of processors on the same node is 1.

-    pip install cloudmesh-cmd5
+>     pip install cloudmesh-cmd5
-    cms help    # dont forget to call it after the install as it sets some defaults cms sysinfo
+>     cms help    # call it after the install as it sets some defaults
+>     cms sysinfo

 The output will be looking something like